desiretobedirty/sexsnap/README.md

 # sexsnap
-Sex Snap, if both cards match, first person to shout “SEX” decides the next move, 'Sex' or 'Refresh'.
+If both cards match, first person to shout “SEX” decides the next move: "Sex or Refresh".